Image: Leonid Andronov / Adobe Stock

 Course content and lecturers

-As is now tradition in our courses we will begin with opportunities from participants to quickly share their work and expertise with colleagues through Pecha Kucha-style presentations, and will end with group presentations that combine participants own knowledge with those insights learnt throughout.
+As is now tradition in our courses we will begin with opportunities from participants to quickly share their work and expertise with colleagues through Pecha Kucha-style presentations, and will end with group presentations that combine participants own knowledge with the insights learnt throughout.

-Our sessions will include lectures by:
+Our sessions will include lectures from:

 Dr Anna Plyushteva